quantavil/obsidian/Prompt.md

 *Mnemonic:* Imagine two people standing side by side - one in old-fashioned attire and the other in modern clothing.
 The modern person represents "contemporary."

 ```
+I will give you a sentence; you have to carefully review it and identify any grammatical errors or mistakes.
+For each error you find, you will provide a corrected version of the sentence and explain why the original sentence was incorrect.
+Additionally, you will offer suggestions for how to avoid making similar errors in the future.